-Spring is here and it’s a great time to de-clutter you home.
-We’ll give you the tools and tricks you need to get your place into great shape without even breaking a sweat, and we’ll break down each task into smaller pieces so that no matter how much time you have — whether it’s ten minutes, five minutes, or even just one minute — you’ll be able to make a difference.
+Spring is here and it’s a great time to de-clutter your home.
+We’ll give you the tools and tricks you need to get your place into great shape in a 14-day declutter challenge without even breaking a sweat.
+We’ll break down each task into smaller pieces so that no matter how much time you have — whether it’s ten minutes, five minutes, or even just one minute — you’ll be able to make a difference.
 This shouldn’t be an overwhelming time, but a time to make life a little easier.

 Day 1: 10 items